Ever notice how we talk to girls? By "we" I mean more "society" and less "you and me," because hey, I don't know you. "We" have a tendency to

 "She's So Big, But Don't Worry!
 My Daughter Was Chubby Like That And Now She's Skinny!"

 Stop.
-Stop.
 It's not a compliment if it has a qualifier.
 Also, haven't you ever heard "beauty is in the eye of the beholder"?
 So I don't care if you think she should straighten her hair or put on make-up or wear more dresses or lose weight.
 Think whatever you want but keep it to your damn self.
+"She's So Skinny!"

 Like the previous "compliment," this one is just uncomfortable.